microsoft/WebTemplateStudio/README.md

 <img alt="App with Azure Services" src="./docs/resources/readme-app-azure-screenshot.png" width="95%" />

 ### 2. Scenario 2
-I want to create a react native app that works for Android and Windows.
+I want to create a react native app that works for Android, iOS and Windows.
+I want my App to have a master-detail and a settings page, that allows the users to switch the App's theme.

 <img alt="App with Azure Services" src="./docs/resources/webts-dark-theme-react-native.png" width="95%" />